The journey we take through education and work experience is not without its twists, turns and obstacles.

 Your pathway to postgraduate study doesn’t have to be linear or even conventional.
 So wherever you’re starting from, here are four alternative ways you can study for a masters degree without bachelors.

 1) Start with our Graduate Certificate of Business Administration and work your way up

 In many ways, the Graduate Certificate of Business Administration is the perfect entrance to your MBA.

-It’s a nested qualification, which means that your coursework is actually four of the units that make up the MBA.
+It’s a nested qualification, which means that your coursework is actually four of the courses that make up the MBA.
 It also means that your initial time commitment is a third of the size of the MBA.

 Alternatively, if you don’t think your career is at the point of getting the maximum benefit from the masters level, the Graduate Certificate of Business Administration signals your intentions to your employers and could get you on the right track sooner.